mongodb/docs/source/includes/backup-restore-delivery-and-authentication-steps.rst

         file.

 #.
 Select the file :guilabel:`Format` option.
 The :guilabel:`Individual DB
-   Files` option will fill the target directory with MongoDB files streamed in compressed form directly from the backup database.
+   Files` option will fill the target directory with MongoDB files compressed during transit with an SSH connection directly from the backup database.
 The individual database files are faster to construct, but require additional file space on the destination server.
 Selecting :guilabel:`Archive (tar.gz)` delivers database files in a single ``tar.gz`` file that must be extracted before reconstructing databases.

 #.
 Click :guilabel:`Authenticate`.